CompanionKitteh/WynnRecipeOptimizer/README.md

 - need to add durability, duration, charges calculations based on materials
 - maybe optimize code (multithread?)
 - pickle the ingredients so they dont have to be loaded every time

+feel free to contact me on discord at `CompanionKitteh#2053` if youre having any problems running the code